derek-knox/Coding-For-Designers/book/Interactive Code/Frame Rate.md

 You usually don't have to worry about the 16.6ms window however.
 I present it here simply for you to keep it in the back of your mind.

 In the future, if your application's animation and motion seems to have hiccups or it looks janky, then you likely have a problem or two.
-Typically this means your code, or a 3rd-party's code, is:
+Typically this means your code, or a third-party's code, is:
 1. doing too much work each frame
 2. doing work inefficiently